Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 ## **Section 2: On-Site Behaviour**

-> Any clause within this section is to be followed on any and all official Nova Corporation sponsored sites.
+> Every frolic detailed in this section must be followed on any and all official Nova Corporation sponsored sites.
 Current sites include the Nova Corporation Research Installment, designation 11.

 1) TRESPASSING:

 *a) “Trespassing” is defined as: attempting to, loitering around, or succeeding in, gaining access to a location to which one, given your currently assigned team, clearance and, when applicable, department rank, do not have access to.*

-*b) Corporation Personnel may not trespass in locations to which said personnel do not have access to.*
+*b) Galactic Goofs may not trespass in locations to which said personnel do not have access to.*

 *c) Authorization of personnel to enter an area that they are not, by default, allowed to have access to depends on the situation, location, and prior access detailed in Article 2, Section 4.*

 2) INSUBORDINATION:

-*a) All Corporation Personnel are to follow orders, within reason, of personnel superior to their authority.
+*a) All Galactic Goofs are to follow orders, within reason, of personnel superior to their authority.
 The first priority for authority is a personnel’s assigned rank within the department of a team the personnel is a part of, if applicable, followed by rank within the sub-department, as allowed by the specific department’s Classification - X. Secondly, authority outside of one department is to be followed as described in Article 2 Section 3.*

-*i) “Within reason” is defined as an order that does not directly violate, or cause an indirect violation of the Articles of Service.*
+*i) “Within reason” is defined as an order that does not directly violate, or cause an indirect violation of the Cosmic Carnival's rules.*

 3) INTERACTION WITH ENTITIES:

-*a) All Corporation Personnel are not allowed to willingly allow themselves or others to interact with an entity in any way, including Vending Machine-dispensed drinks which have anomalous effects.*
+*a) All Galactic Goofs are not allowed to willingly allow themselves or others to interact with an entity in any way, including Vending Machine-dispensed drinks which have anomalous effects.*

 *b) In the event of a valid Innovation Department test described under Article 2, Section 3, Clause 1, only a Test Subject may interact with the entity, unless the entity is obtainable.*

 *i) Obtainable entities may only be picked up and interacted with during an official Innovation Department test described under Article 3, Section 3, should the Innovation Personnel host require the usage of them for that specific test.*

-*c) Any other regulations on entity interactions can be found here (https://docs.google.com/document/d/1omLww_tFqFf02OsD6_BA5ZGSfyB167mlU3YcL-Ih3Vk/edit).*
+*c) Any other regulations on entity interactions can be found here (https

+://docs.google.com/document/d/1omLww_tFqFf02OsD6_BA5ZGSfyB167mlU3YcL-Ih3Vk/edit).*

 4) DRESS CODE:

-*a) All Corporation Personnel below Classification - O are to follow proper attire rules, to which extent may be enforced.*
+*a) All Galactic Goofs below Classification - O are to follow proper attire rules, to which extent may be enforced.*

 *b) Any article worn must not be immature, inappropriate, suggestive, or subversive in any form from all distances.*